chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

 }
 ```

-You must send this to your server via a URL query string, so it must be
+You must send this to your server via a GET request with a URL query string;
-URL-encoded.
-The above query URL-encoded is `%7Buser(id:%221%22)%7Bname%7D%7D`.
+the query itself must be URL-encoded.
+The above query URL-encoded is
+`%7Buser(id:%221%22)%7Bname%7D%7D`.
 (You can URL-encode any string in JavaScript with the global `encodeURI`
 function: `encodeURI(string)`.)
 Send this to your server by loading the page
 http://localhost:3000/graphql?query=%7Buser(id:%221%22)%7Bname%7D%7D - your